ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-ha/mq_ha_pot_lab1.md

 ### Configure NFS clients	Now each machine that is to access the NFS4 file system must be configured.
 We wish the MQ systems on the other two computers to be able to have unfettered read/write access to (at least part of) the file system.
 In order to allow this we will need to create “mqm” users and groups that have the same UID and GID numbers on each computer.
 As stated previously, these were pre-configured on this environment so there is nothing to do.

-1. Start the *dr1* desktop and open a terminal window.
+1. Click in the *dr1* terminal window.

 1. On the NFS clients you need to add the shared file system to */etc/fstab*.
 Root access is required for this file also so open the editor with the following command: